Hierarchical Lattice Models of Hydrogen Bond Networks in Water: Anomalies of Water in Lattice Model

 \section{Anomalies of Water in Lattice Model}

-Up to this point in the manuscript we have shown that underlying the seemingly simple phase diagram of water supporting the notion of the singularity free scenario, there is a rich diversity of interesting network correlations between sites on the lattice and within longer-range structures like loops.
+Up to this point in the manuscript we have shown that at normal temperatures there is a rich diversity of interesting network correlations between sites on the lattice and within longer-range structures like loops.
 These features are also present in atomistic simulations.
-We now move on to exploring the water anomalies that occur across the phase diagram and also to understand the role of water defects in this regard.\\
+We now move on to exploring the water anomalies that occur by varying temperature and pressure and also to understand the role of water defects in this regard.\\

 We begin by first examining the variation of density as a function of T predicted by our lattice model.
 In order to compute the density, we assume that the total volume of the liquid is given by a sum of local volumes.
 If the fraction of voids is denoted by $f_{void}$, the density is given by \beq \rho(T,P) = \frac{N(T,P)}{V(T,P)} = \frac{1-f_{void}}{\sum_i v_i} \eeq